cfreitas07/temperatureplayground/README.md

 - Large executable size due to bundled Python dependencies
 - First launch may be slower on some systems
-- Serial port detection may vary between operating systems
+- Serial port detection may vary between Windows versions

 ## 📞 Support